Elfsong/Luna/readme.md

 ### Step 3.
 Open your browser
 * Open `http://localhost:[DOCKER_PORT]` in your browser.
-* Fill all fields.
+* Fill in all fields.
 * You are all set.

-## FAQ
-### Q1: docker: permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/create": dial unix /var/run/docker.sock: connect: permission denied.
-sudo chmod 666 /var/run/docker.sock